Patrick Wisdom Player Props: Cubs vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 8.7 K/9, which ranks 14th in MLB.
+- The 8.7 strikeouts per nine innings compiled by the Yankees pitching staff ranks 14th in the league.

-- The Yankees rank 13th in baseball in home runs given up (96 total, 1.1 per game).
+- Yankees pitchers combine to rank 12th in baseball in home runs surrendered (97 total, 1.1 per game).

-- Rodon will take the mound to start for the Yankees, his first of the season.

-- The 30-year-old southpaw last appeared Friday, Sept.
-30 against the Colorado Rockies, when he started and went six scoreless innings.

 © 2023 Data Skrive.
 All rights reserved.